SixArm/unix-shell-script-kit/README.md

 ### Timeout

-Timeout: a process is too slow, or estimated to take too long, etc.
+A process is too slow, or estimated to take too long, etc.

 Akin to HTTP status code 408 Request Timeout.